Jesse-jApps/gpu-computing/README.md

 # gpu-computing
-GPU compution brings many advances if used for the right thing.
+GPU computation brings many advances if used for the right thing.
 Here you find some help on how to do GPU enhanced computations with python

 ## PyOpenCL
 - cl_info.py # get informations about your workstation